lenowac/local/README.md

 ### Note for admins
   - strip all irrelevant data (logins, passwords) before giving out the database!
   - adjust the wordpress files to the database login defaults (usually: usr='root' and pwd='root')
+  - prepackage this repo with all needed files.

 ---------------
 ## Installation